mickiedd/carnd_t1p5/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+The code for this step is contained in the 2nd code cell of the IPython notebook p5_classifier.ipynb.

 I trained a linear SVM classifier using the combination of HOG feature vector, binned color features, as well as histograms of color.
 Also I trained a neural network classifier to make the classify more robust.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+The code for this step is contained in the 8th code cell of the IPython notebook p5.ipynb.

 I decided to search random window positions at the scales of 1, 2, 3 all over the image and came up with this: